 Kyle Tieman-Strauss (b.
 1994) is a composer of music for stages and headphones, as well as a passionate advocate for contemporary music.
 His music has been commissioned and performed by ensembles such as ETHEL; Bearthoven; JACK Quartet; Conduit; Manhattan Saxophone Quartet; Cadillac Moon Ensemble; and the NYU Symphony Orchestra, where he held residencies in 2013-2014 and 2016-2017.
 His first chamber opera, These Walls, written in collaboration with librettist Matthias Hope Naroff and soprano Emilia Donato, investigates the interior life of the mid-century American serial killer Rhonda Belle Martin.
 It was premiered in May 2017 in New York.

-An avid cheerleader for the music of the twenty-first century, Kyle is the founder and artistic director of Echo Chamber, a sextet exclusively dedicated to commissioning and championing some of the most exciting composers active today.
-Through presenting concerts, multimedia works, and educational projects, Echo Chamber's mission is to provide composers with opportunities to create innovative, boundary-pushing work.
-While studying at NYU, he also founded a contemporary music festival, Pulsing & Shaking, which celebrates new music created in New York.
+An avid cheerleader for the music of the twenty-first century, Kyle was the founder and artistic director of Echo Chamber, a sextet dedicated to commissioning and championing some of the most exciting contemporary composers.
+While studying at New York University, he also founded a still-running contemporary music festival called Pulsing & Shaking, celebrating new music created in New York.

 Outside of music, Kyle can be found preoccupied with the Bauhaus, desert modernism, and pencil cacti.